timuric/developer.sketchapp.com/_reference/MSLayer.md

 ### userInfo:

 Returns a dictionary of metadata keys and values, if they have been using the corresponding methods in [MSPluginCommand](/reference/MSPluginCommand/) (`setValue:forKey:onLayer:` or `setValue:forKey:onLayer:forPluginIdentifier:`)

+### CSSAttributeString:

+Returns a string with the CSS Attributes for the layer (as seen on Edit › Copy CSS Attributes)

+### CSSAttributes:

+Returns an array with the CSS Attributes for the layer.